weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 Available starting in `v1.25`.
 This is an experimental feature.
 Use with caution.
 :::

-This page explains what vector indices are, and what purpose they serve in the Weaviate vector database.
+This page explains what vector indexes are, and what purpose they serve in the Weaviate vector database.

 ## Why do you need vector indexing?